-School publications may be posted or distributed, with the prior approval of the principal, sponsor or teacher.
+Publications prepared by and for the school may be posted or distributed, with the prior approval of the principal, sponsor or teacher.
 Such items may include school posters, newspapers, yearbooks, brochures, flyers, etc. All school publications are under the supervision of a teacher, sponsor and the principal.